 Contributed by Maine Historical Society

-She was a Passamaquoddy Indian and the second wife of long-time Passamaquoddy chief Sopiel Selmore.
+Selmore was part of the Passamaquoddy Tribe, and the second wife of long-time Passamaquoddy Chief Sopiel Selmore.

 About This Item